Seabass

 A Highly Prized Fish

 Sea bass has been one of the noblest food fish since ancient times.
-Its white, firm, aromatic and juicy meat, which has hardly any bones, is not only highly sought after in top gastronomy.
-When crisply fried or baked, it becomes a highlight.
+Top gastronomy prizes its white, firm, aromatic, and juicy meat, which has hardly any bones.
+When crisply fried or baked, it becomes a culinary highlight.

-“Bar de Ligne” refers to a wild-caught sea bass that has been caught very selectively and environmentally friendly with lines and hooks attached to it.
-Every single fish is caught carefully and not under the weight of large nets, which has a very positive effect on the quality.
+“Bar de Ligne” refers to wild-caught sea bass.
+Fishers catch these fish selectively and in an environmentally friendly way, using lines and hooks.
+They catch every single fish carefully.
+This method avoids the weight of large nets, which has a very positive effect on quality.

-The most commonly available sea bass from aquaculture differ significantly from wild-caught ones: the meat is much softer, fattier and has a more monotonous taste.
+Commercially available sea bass often comes from aquaculture.
+This fish differs significantly from its wild-caught counterpart.
+The meat is much softer, fattier, and has a more monotonous taste.

 Interesting to Know

-The European sea bass is a voracious predator that hunts molluscs and crustaceans as well as smaller fish to depths of 100 meters near the coast and especially at night.
-Young animals usually live a sociable life before they become solitary animals as they get older.
-It is found in the northeast Atlantic from Morocco to Norway as well as in the Mediterranean and Black Seas.
+The European sea bass is a voracious predator.
+It hunts molluscs, crustaceans, and smaller fish near the coast at depths of up to 100 meters, especially at night.
+Young animals are sociable, but they become solitary as they age.
+This species lives in the northeast Atlantic, from Morocco to Norway, as well as in the Mediterranean and Black Seas.

 Sea bass can grow to 80 – 100 cm long with a weight of 10 – 12 kg.
 The females grow larger and faster than the males.
 The breeding season lasts from January to March in the more northern distribution areas, and from May to August in the more southern ranges.